 POKER RANGE TIPS

-If you’re looking for tips on what to consider when building your own preflop ranges, check these out:
+If you’re looking for tips on how to build effective preflop ranges, consider these:

 DON’T PLAY LOW POCKET PAIRS WHEN SHORT-STACKED